ga-curriculum/java-exception-handling/setup/README.md

 Open IntelliJ IDEA Community Edition and open the project by selecting the **Open** option on the launch screen.

-Next, navigate to the `java-collections-lab` directory you just created and open the project.

 Trust the project if you are prompted.

 Navigate into the <code class="filepath">./src/main/java/org.example</code> directory and note the three files it contains: